Key takeaways

 Risk metrics

-- Write off rates, ultimate test of effectiveness.
+- Write off rates: the ultimate test of effectiveness.

 Common pitfalls and how to fix them